hortonworks/cloudbreak/docs/index.md

 ##Overview

 Cloudbreak is a RESTful Hadoop as a Service API.
 Once it is deployed in your favourite servlet container exposes a REST API allowing to span up Hadoop clusters of arbitrary sizes on your selected cloud provider.
 Provisioning Hadoop has never been easier.
-Cloudbreak is built on the foundation of cloud providers API (Amazon AWS, Microsoft Azure, Google Cloud Compute...), Apache Ambari, Docker containers, Serf and dnsmasq.
+Cloudbreak is built on the foundation of cloud providers API (Amazon AWS, Microsoft Azure, Google Cloud Platform...), Apache Ambari, Docker containers, Serf and dnsmasq.

 ##Benefits